 4. As the child grows, you can gradually point out different pitches and tones.
 If you can’t sing, you can have your child listen to different singers.
 This is your chance to explain the various tones, voices and pitches.

 5. Introduce musical instruments; piano, guitar, drums and the lyre are a few of the many musical instruments you can ask your child to play.
-Their ability to play the musical tools will enhance their appreciation to music.
+Their ability to play the musical tools will enhance their appreciation for music.

 6. Practice.
 Let your child practice how to sing and dance.
 You can give feedback but make sure not to embarrass them.

 7. Play games that utilize music.
 Learning songs can be fun as you try to guess out the lyrics or the title of the songs.

 8. Play good music at home.
 Make sure that what your children hear is appropriate for their age and understanding.
 Innuendos are very common to songs.
 Be careful of what your child listens to.
 Do monitor their musical gadgets and CDs.

 Appreciate music, it carries with its wings the feelings of comfort, happiness, fears and contentment.
 Help your child find his world through tunes and rhythms as you encourage good songs at home and in school.